Karumi/project-quality-assurance/android-quality-assurance.md

 * All pull requests must have screenshots of the new screens or UI changes if any.
 It is recommended to show changes on different devices and resolutions (small phones, tablets).

+* If there are animations involved, record them and upload them to the PR.

 * Specify if there are changes in any DB schema and how the evolution is being performed.

 * If there is any change on how the app communicates with the server, link to the documentation of the endpoint being used.